 The reasoning behind environmental factors predisposing someone to dual diagnosis is the need to look for quick fixes.
 Children exposed to violence, deaths, rape, or other problems can develop trauma.
 As adults, they can result in drug abuse to “fix” their trauma.

-Those experiencing post-traumatic stress (PTSD) such as soldiers, can result in drugs to fix their mental disorders.
+Those experiencing post-traumatic stress (PTSD), can turn to drugs in an attempt to fix their mental disorders.
 The same can also be said for those with chronic anxiety.
 The need to self-medicate, rather than seek professional medical help, contributes to dual diagnosis.
 Others even result in abusing clinical drugs such as opioids to self-medicate and get quick relief.

-What are The Signs and Symptoms of Dual Diagnosis?
+What are the Signs and Symptoms of Dual Diagnosis Disorders?

 Dual diagnosis is a condition affecting millions of people all over the globe.
 However, it is a condition that is tough to spot, and therefore it can affect anybody unknowingly.
 Besides, the dual diagnosis being unpredictable, those surrounding the person can also fail to notice.
 However, there are signs and symptoms of dual diagnosis that might help you identify the condition, which includes: